Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 For immediate emergency assistance, please call 911 or the Military Police at 270-798-7113/6774 or DSN 312-635-7113/6774.

 The Family Advocacy Victim Advocate Program (VAP) provides emergency and follow-up support to adult victims of domestic abuse.
-Domestic abuse includes physical, emotional and sexual abuse between individuals who are/were married, live(d) together, or share a child in common.
-Advocacy services are available to service members, current or former spouses, individuals who share or have shared a child or domicile with the service member as well as current or former intimate partners.
+Domestic abuse includes physical, emotional, financial, and sexual abuse and services are available to service members, current or former spouses as well as current or former intimate partners.
 Advocacy services are available 24/7.
 Advocates may be reached at 270-412-5500 during duty hours (Monday through Friday 7:30 a.m. to 4 p.m.).
-After duty hours an advocate may be reached through the Victim Advocate Hotline: 931-980-5787.
+For emergencies after duty hours an advocate may be reached through the Victim Advocate Hotline: 931-980-5787.

 WEBSITE: